-Heroism (FPR): Extra levels and their accompanied benefits to combat are temporarily granted to the imbiber, determined by his or her experience level as shown in the table below.
-Characters above 9th level receive no benefit.
+Heroism (FPR): Extra levels and their accompanied benefits to combat are temporarily granted to the imbiber,

 Human Control (any): Once quaffed, this potion grants the spell-like ability of charm person to the drinker for 5d6 rounds.
 Many kinds of humanoids, Demi-humans, and humans can be affected by this potion (see the table below), and 32 hit dice/levels of these beings are affected.
 Only whole hit dice are considered when calculating how many individuals are affected, and any bonuses are dropped (3+1, 4+2 are treated as 3, 4).
 The specific kind of human-like being affected for each potion is determined on the table below.